 What to consider..
 What to do!

 Why not give your members more choices?
-Add a Community Healthcare Plan to your Organization's offerings.
+Add a Community Healthcare Cooperative to your Organization's offerings.
 Let your members decide which healthcare plan they want to offer to their employees.
 Or they can offer both.
 In either case you win and can receive a new income stream for your Organization.
 To find out how much, Request a Proposal.

 Think About It!